 The British government had agreed to reimburse slave owners for their losses and had given them eight years in which to free their slaves.
-Such a measure was not considered appropriate to Bermuda and so it was that the legislature decided that slaves should be freed as of August 1.
-Out of a total population of 10,000 in Bermuda that year, 3,600 were slaves and 1,200 were free blacks.
+Such a measure was not considered appropriate to Bermuda and so it was that the legislature decided that those who were enslaved should be freed as of August 1.
+Out of a total population of 10,000 in Bermuda that year, 3,600 were enslaved Bermudians and 1,200 were free black Bermudians.
 The cost of reimbursement to the owners by the British government varies according to the source but it was probably in the order of 129,000 GBP.
 This would be equivalent to over 16 million pounds today.

 1835: U.S. Slaves Freed in Bermuda

-In stormy February, the American brig Enterprise, en route to Charleston, South Carolina, put into Hamilton carrying 78 slaves.
-The ship’s manifest made no mention of slaves, listing instead tobacco, bricks and feed.
-Because slaves had been freed in Bermuda the previous year, customs refused to clear the ship without the governor’s permission.
+In stormy February, the American brig Enterprise, en route to Charleston, South Carolina, put into Hamilton carrying 78 captive Africans.
+The ship’s manifest made no mention of its human cargo, listing instead tobacco, bricks and feed.
+Because slavery had ended in Bermuda the previous year, customs refused to clear the ship without the governor’s permission.

-Captain Eliot Smith was informed not only that Enterprise’s mission was illegal but also that the slaves were entitled to their freedom.
+Captain Eliot Smith was informed not only that Enterprise’s mission was illegal but also that the enslaved passengers were entitled to their freedom.
 Smith protested, but as the courts refused to budge, he made plans to escape with his illegal cargo.
-Fortunately, the matter came to the attention of the island’s friendly societies, and a Bermudian black man, Richard Tucker, asked the chief justice for a writ of habeas corpus on behalf of the slaves.
+Fortunately, the matter came to the attention of the island’s friendly societies, and a Bermudian black man, Richard Tucker, asked the chief justice for a writ of habeas corpus on behalf of the enslaved captives.

-The writ was granted and the slaves came ashore that night protected by locals.
-Seventy-two of the slaves received their freedom because of the court’s decision, while the remaining six returned to the United States.
+The writ was granted and the captives came ashore that night protected by locals.
+Seventy-two of these enslaved individuals received their freedom because of the court’s decision, while the remaining six returned to the United States.

 1862: Joseph Rainey in Bermuda